From My Perspective: The Role of Personal Integrity

-I was recently approved to judge my first group, and was fortunate enough to be asked to render my decision at one of the largest and most competitive shows in the country.
-Knowing that all breeds in the group would be present, this was an amazing opportunity to implement all of my years of study and knowledge.
-I can't speak for other judges, but I can only imagine that every judge goes through the same gamut of feelings, thoughts and emotions that I did.
+I was recently approved to judge my first Group, and was fortunate enough to be asked to render my decision at one of the largest and most competitive shows in the country.
+Knowing that all breeds in the Group would be present, this was an amazing opportunity to implement all of my years of study and knowledge.
+I can't speak for other dog show judges, but I can only imagine that every judge goes through the same gamut of feelings, thoughts and emotions that I did.

 As we grow in the sport, we rely on our peers and mentors to impart to us the essence of each breed.
 Without drawing upon the collective knowledge of breeders, judges and handlers, I doubt many judges would succeed in rendering a decision worth much to anyone.

-So armed with all your expertise and knowledge, you now must confront the influences that attempt to sway you off the path of choosing the best specimen on the day.
+So armed with all your expertise and knowledge about purebred dogs, you now must confront the influences that attempt to sway you off the path of choosing the best specimen on the day.
 Such things as popular opinion enter into play.
-If many say the animal is the best, does that make it so?
+If many say the dog is the best, does that make it so?
 Possibly, but where is the harm in coming to your own conclusion?
 The reality of judging is that most judges are aware of which dogs have amassed outstanding records.
-It's just the simple fact that if you attend enough shows, you see certain dogs winning consistently.
+It's just the simple fact that if you attend enough dog shows, you see certain dogs winning consistently.
 But to me, and I think to most other judges as well, the moment of truth comes when that known or unknown dog enters your ring.
 That is where the ultimate decision of quality and merit must be made.
 Of course we as judges are excited to get our hands on a supposed great one.
 That is the thrill of judging.
-To see and examine specimens that are truly once-in-a- lifetime animals is the joy of judging.
-What is imperative to keep in mind, though, is that those dogs must represent the ideal to us and us alone.
+To see and examine show dogs that are truly once-in-a-lifetime animals is the joy of judging.
+What is imperative to keep in mind, though, is that those show dogs must represent the ideal to us and us alone.
 It becomes secondary what others think when you are the judge.
 You owe it to the sport to come to your own conclusions.
 If you as the judge concur with the past decisions of your peers, so be it.
-If you see the animal in a different light, that is your prerogative as well.
+If you see the dog in a different light, that is your prerogative as well.
 Differences in opinions and views are what make the sport of dogs so fascinating and unique each day.

 From the January 2013 issue of Dogs In Review magazine.
 Purchase the January 2013 digital back issue or subscribe to receive 12 months of Dogs In Review magazine.